qfpl/applied-fp-course/README.md

 <img src="https://i.imgur.com/0h9dFhl.png" height="200" width="320" />

-This is a brand new course, so there are going to be rough edges.
+This is a new course, so there are going to be rough edges.
 We invite you to submit issues or pull requests if you find errors or have suggestions on how to improve it.

 This course is designed to be run in a class room with instructors, but we would like to make it suitable for self-study as well.
 Although undertaking